domhnallohanlon/thunkable_book_1/snapchat.md

 ![components](img/comp_thunkchat.png)

 Taking a photo and displaying it on the screen is actually really easy.
-First of all, the button click event calls the `Camera1.Take Picture` method.
+First of all, the button click event calls the <span class="block procedure">Camera1.Take Picture </span>method.
 This in turn opens the camera and lets the use take a photograph.
-Once the user has taken a picture this raises the `Camera1.After Picture` event.
-This event contains an `image` variable, which tells us the path to where the photo is stored on the phone.
+Once the user has taken a picture this raises the <span class="block control">Camera1.After Picture</span> event.
+This event contains an <span class="block variable">image</span> variable, which tells us the path to where the photo is stored on the phone.

 ![take photo](img/blocks_take_photo.png)